tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 ### 2.3.
 Applying Tagged Templates

-- It is useful to understanding the processing model of tag functions, as there are more interesting things you can do.
+- It is useful to understand the processing model of tag functions, as there are more interesting things you can do.
 - The following is a replacement for `console.log` which rather than printing `[object Object]` or just the error string from a `try catch`, it will print objects as JSON, or Errors as a stack trace string.

 ```js